nullsystem/scnd/README.md

 ## Releases
 ### v0.0.5 Alpha
+* 2021-04-13: Ignore threshold: `--ignore-thresholds`
+  * Ignores the threshold limits and just outputs the counters regardless
+  * Useful with the CLI Single check
 * 2021-04-05: CLI Single Check `-s, --single-check`
   * Can use the tool as just a single use CLI tool
   * Just check and print the counters to the terminal once

 ### v0.0.4 Alpha (First Version of Rust Rewrite)
 * 2021-03-01: Daemon option and forking/daemonization process removed
 * Using [a2s-rs](https://github.com/rumblefrog/a2s-rs) library to do Source A2S Queries